andrew/ultimate-awesome/README.md

 - [Awesome-Tabular-LLMs](https://github.com/SpursGoZmy/Awesome-Tabular-LLMs) - We collect papers about "large language models (LLM) for table-related tasks", e.g., using LLM for Table QA task. “表格+LLM”相关论文整理.
 - [awesome-fediverse](https://github.com/emilebosch/awesome-fediverse) - A curated, collaborative list of awesome Fediverse resources.
 - [awesome-OpenSourcePhotography](https://github.com/ibaaj/awesome-OpenSourcePhotography) - A list of awesome free open source software & libraries for photography.
 Also tools for video.
-- [awesome-segmentation-saliency-dataset](https://github.com/lartpang/awesome-segmentation-saliency-dataset) - A collection of some datasets for segmentation / saliency detection.
-Welcome to PR.:smile:.
 - [awesome-cloudformation](https://github.com/aws-cloudformation/awesome-cloudformation) - A curated list of resources and projects for working with AWS CloudFormation.
 - [awesome-macos-commandline](https://github.com/phmullins/awesome-macos-commandline) - A curated list of awesome command-line software for macOS.
 - [awesome-observability](https://github.com/adriannovegil/awesome-observability) - Awesome observability page.